vipulpathak113/task-manager/README.md

 - **never** type means code terminates after that
 - A **tuple** type is another sort of Array type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.
     ``` type StringNumberPair = [string, number];```
+- PropTypes vs Interface:
+    - Interface:
+        - Not transpiled to js
+        - Typescript throw error on compile time

+    - PropTypes:
+        - Transpiled to js
+        - Throw error on runtime